11 Different Types of Deer in North America

 Male Caribou can reach a height of six feet and weigh up to 700 pounds, while females can only reach 260 pounds.
 Their normal coats are brown with some white undertones.

-Early September to late November marks the start of the caribou rut season, and the gestation period is typically seven and a half months.
+The start of the caribou rut season is from early September to late November, and the gestation period is typically seven and a half months.

 Males compete for dominance by attaching antlers to rival males and driving them away to gain access to females.